khulnasoft/khulnasoft/doc/dev/background-information/test-plans/code-hosts/bitbucket_server.md

 1. Go to `/search?q=context:global+repo:SGDEMO&patternType=standard&sm=1&groupBy=repo`
 1. Make sure that you see the 3 repositories in the search result list.

-> NOTE: The code host connection does not enforce permissions, so every Sourcegraph user should be able to see the repositories and code within.
+> NOTE: The code host connection does not enforce permissions, so every Khulnasoft user should be able to see the repositories and code within.

 ## T2.2: Permission enforcement works correctly